-Perth and Kinross Council Charitable Funds are also audited by KPMG from the same office.
-Michael Wlikie will be the engagement leader in their respect.
+Perth and Kinross Council Charitable Funds are also audited by KPMG.
+Michael Wilkie will continue as engagement leader in their respect.
 We do not intend to issue group instructions in respect of the Charitable Funds.

 We reviewed the remaining components within the group structure, and did not deem any other component significant.
 We therefore do not intend to issue group audit instructions to any component.